 Joshua Weitz ’97 knows viruses.
 As the Patton Distinguished Professor of Biological Sciences at the Georgia Institute of Technology, he uses quantitative methods to study how these minuscule bits of genetic material impact everything from cells to ecosystems.
 When COVID-19 emerged as a major threat in the United States early this year, Weitz immediately worried that the public’s failure to understand how viruses spread could have catastrophic consequences.
-His concern compelled him to design the COVID-19 Risk Assessment Planning Tool, an interactive, real-time map that visualizes the risk of encountering someone infected with COVID-19 in every United States county.
+His concern compelled him to design the COVID-19 Risk Assessment Planning Tool, an interactive, real-time map that visualizes the risk of encountering someone infected with COVID-19 in every U.S. county.

 In early March, Weitz hypothesized that asymptomatic transmission could have a disproportionate effect on the spread of COVID-19, especially since face masks had not yet been widely adopted in the U.S. He created a statistical model to describe why large social gatherings posed a particular risk.
 Weitz explained that if one out of 1,000 people were infected, once you get 1,000 people together, “the odds that none of them have COVID-19 gets very low, and the chance that one or more has it gets high and rapidly approaches … 100 percent.”
 On March 10, he posted a chart illustrating this concept on Twitter and urged people to practice social distancing.